Direct applications to Deakin for Trimester 3 2022 close 30 October 2022

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

-The Graduate Diploma of Financial Planning is approved by FASEA, ensuring Deakin students graduate with the right qualification and skills to take advantage of this demand.
+The Graduate Diploma of Financial Planning is approved by FAS, ensuring Deakin students graduate with the right qualification and skills to take advantage of this demand.

 Whether you’re currently working in the industry or looking to move into a financial planning role, you’ll prepared to excel in a variety of positions, including: